Azpect3120/MediaStorageServer/README.md

 - Generate a URL to display the media stored.
 - Generate reports and have them sent to your email.
 - Cache for quick media and folder retrieval.
+- Duplicate images are stored only once on the disk.

 ## Getting Started